Well I finally completed my book – How to be Imperfectly Sustainable!

 “If you want to build a flotilla of ships you don’t sit around and talk about carpentry.
 You set the saws ablaze with visions of exploring distant shores.”― Antione de Saint-Exupery

-How to be Imperfectly Sustainable is now available to buy on Amazon and will be available to buy directly from us soon.
+How to be Imperfectly Sustainable is now available to buy on Amazon or directly from us.